how to get rid of bed bugs, bed bug exterminator nyc

 Rocky Mountain spotted fever (RMSF): The brown dog tick, Rhipicephalus sanguineus (Acari: Ixodidae),feeds primarily on dogs and until recently was not known to vector Rocky Mountain spotted fever (RMSF).

-brown dog ticks to be very abundant in areas associated with human cases, and the Centers for Disease Control and Prevention (CDC) implicated that the brown dog tick was responsible for transmitting RMSF.
+Brown dog ticks are known to be very abundant in areas associated with human cases, and the Centers for Disease Control and Prevention (CDC) implicated that the brown dog tick was responsible for transmitting RMSF.
 Brown dog ticks occur throughout the United States and the world.
+In some cases, an indoor tick infestation may occur when these ticks establish themselves within homes or kennels, posing a persistent threat to both pets and humans.

 If you have any questions about pest control check out the rest of our website or go to our blog at http://nypestpro.blogspot.com.